patrickp19/qr-code-component-main/README.md

 Learned how to:

 - Write a CSS reset template
-- Useful ways to use CSS custom properties
+- Useful ways to write CSS custom properties
 - Write semantic CSS